rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 ## Overview

+This quick start guide explains how to do the following tasks in under a hour:
+1. Turn a VM into a k3d single node dev cluster.
+2. Quickly Deploy Big Bang using a Demo deployment workflow.
+3. Customize your Big Bang Deployment.

+Make a table?
+        Demo Deployment Workflow       Production Deployment Workflow Git Repo
+Encrypted Secrets in Git

+Use helm to imperatively deploy the Big Bang helm chart into the cluster using the [workflow used by developers of Big Bang](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/docs/developer/package-integration.md#imperative), instead of using the GitOps deployment methodology which involves Flux GitRepository and Kustomization CR's, which must be used for production deployments and is covered in the [customer template repo](https://repo1.dso.mil/platform-one/big-bang/customers/template))
+`(Note: This quick start guide is purposefully not using the GitOps production deployment methodology in order to minimize dependencies needed for a user to be able to quickly get started and tinkering with BigBang.
+The customer template repo requires a git repository )`

+in under an hour of gaining access to a VM,

+to quickly provision a BigBang Cluster for the purpose of demoing and trying out BigBang in a non production fassion. by using a k3d Single Node Dev Cluster, and use the imperative developer workflow non GitOps (Non Production deployment method) quickly deploy BigBang for demo purposes.

+Using the following directions a demo Big Bang cluster can be deployed in under an hour.
+For the sake of speed the qu

+The resulting "cluster" is not intended to reflect
+The deployment methodology used

+how to turn a VM into a k3d cluster, install BigBang on the k3d cluster.
+For simplicity sake the

+Note: The quick start repositories' `init-k3d.sh` starts up k3d using flags to disable the default ingress controller and map the virtual machine's port 443 to a Docker-ized Load Balancer's port 443, which will eventually map to the istio ingress gateway.
+That along with some other things (Like leveraging a Lets Encrypt Free HTTPS Wildcard Certificate) are done to lower the prerequisites barrier to make basic demos easier.

-This guide is designed to offer an easy to deploy preview of BigBang, so new users can get to a hands-on state as quickly as possible.
+guide is designed to offer an easy to deploy preview of BigBang, so new users can get to a hands-on state as quickly as possible.

 Note: The current implementation of the Quick Start limits the ability to customize the BigBang Deployment.
 It is doing a GitOps defined deployment from a repository you don't control.

 ## Step 1.
 Provision a Virtual Machine

 The following requirements are recommended for Demo Purposes:

-* 1 Virtual Machine with 64GB RAM, 16-Core CPU (This will become a single node cluster)
+* 1 Virtual Machine with 32GB RAM, 8-Core CPU (This will become a single node cluster) (Note 64GB RAM / 16 CPU core is recommended for those who want to do lots of customizing.)
-* Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than RHEL, although both work fine)
+* Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, although both work fine)
 * Network connectivity to said Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
 Otherwise a Bare Metal server or even a vagrant box Virtual Machine configured for remote ssh works fine.)
-Note: The quick start repositories' `init-k3d.sh` starts up k3d using flags to disable the default ingress controller and map the virtual machine's port 443 to a Docker-ized Load Balancer's port 443, which will eventually map to the istio ingress gateway.
-That along with some other things (Like leveraging a Lets Encrypt Free HTTPS Wildcard Certificate) are done to lower the prerequisites barrier to make basic demos easier.

 ## Step 2.
 SSH into machine and install prerequisite software
 * ssh and passwordless sudo should be configured on the remote machine